souvikhaldar/souvikhaldar.info/content/articles/process_level_monitoring.md

 # Conclusion
 To test the Alert, try to stop the service by doing `sudo systemctl stop go-analyzer.service`.
 You should get an alert email soon. ![](/images/2019-04-03-01-18-04.png)

-Now you rest assured that whenever a crucial monitored service (maybe database, server, MQ service,etc) goes down you will be informed quick and hence take required action faster!
+Now you rest assured that whenever a crucial monitored service (maybe database, server, MQ service,etc) goes down you will be informed quickly and hence take required action faster!